 Why Take an AP Exam?

-Most colleges in the United States and around the world also offer credit or advanced placement for those students who score a 3 or higher on their AP exams.
-This is a big reward for the time and effort a student puts into achieving a mastery of these subject areas.
-Not only does this allow a student to move into upper-level courses quicker, but it may allow him to graduate faster, saving him money in tuition costs.
+Most colleges in the United States offer college credit or placement out of intro classes for those students who score a 3 or higher on their AP exams.
+That’s a pretty big reward!
+Not only does this allow a student to move into upper-level courses more quickly, but it may even allow students to graduate faster, saving them time and money.

 What Can I Expect at the AP Exam?

 Each of the exams is unique but almost all have a few things in common.
-The first part of the exam typically consists of multiple-choice questions with four or five answer options.
+The first part of the exam consists of multiple-choice questions with four or five answer options.
 This section is scored on the number of questions answered correctly.
-The second section includes free-response questions that require a student to generate his own responses.
-This can be an essay, solution to a problem, or a spoken response.
+The second section includes free-response questions that require a student to generate their own answers.
+This can be an essay, a longer solution to a problem, or a spoken response.